ossf/Memory-Safety/docs/memory-safety-continuum-draft2.md

 ## Introduction

-Over the past few years, much of the conversation around memory safety in software has treated the concept as if it were a binary.
-Your software is either memory safe or it is not.
+Much of the conversation around software memory safety has treated the concept as if it were a binary where software is either memory safe or it is not.
 The truth, as is often the case, is more complex.
 In an ideal world, we would all write our software in memory safe by default languages, never needing to use an unsafe block or to interface with software written in a non-memory safe by default language.
-We do not live in that world, however, and are unlikely to live in that world in any of our lifetimes.
-Rather than a binary, memory safety in software should be considered a continuum.
-We may never be at the ideal, but we can strive to improve with every line of code we write - whether it is net new code, changes to code we are responsible for maintaining or (when appropriate) a targeted rewrite of existing code.
+We do not live in that world, however, and are unlikely to live in that world any time soon.
+Memory safety in software should be considered a continuum, rather than a binary.
+Within a continuum, even if we are never at the ideal, we can strive to improve with every line of code we write - whether it is net new code, changes to code we are responsible for maintaining or (when appropriate) targeted rewrites of existing code.

 In the document, we present the idea of the memory safety continuum - defining various stages and helping you understand where on the continuum the software you write falls today.
 It is important to understand that different stages may apply to different areas of the same code base.
 Even if you write the majority of your software in a language like Rust, you will likely still need to interface with existing code written in C or C++, and these interfaces will require different practices for memory safety than other areas of your code base.
 The primary audience for this document is developers who want to write safer code.
 It will also likely provide value to engineering managers, product managers, project managers, and anyone else who wants to better understand memory safety in software.